How Much Do ATV Tires Cost – Comparing Different Types

 Mud Tires have large tire lugs for optimal traction in wet conditions.
 A more aggressive tread pattern usually equals a more expensive tire.

-Rock Crawling Tires, on the other hand, does not have that aggressive tread pattern.
+Rock Crawling Tires, on the other hand, do not have that aggressive tread pattern.
 Instead, they need to be more robust and puncture-resistant.
-They usually have a higher ply-rating (more layers of rubber) than an all-terrain tire and features reinforced tire cords.
+They usually have a higher ply rating (more layers of rubber) than an all-terrain tire and feature reinforced tire cords.

 Sand Tires feature huge rubber paddles for better grip in the sand.
 Each paddle has to withstand immense forces, and the awkward shape makes manufacturing a bit more tricky.